Editor's note: This post has been updated in June 2026.

 Marketers can’t afford to shrug this off.
 If your codes, offers or CTAs are getting distorted before subscribers even open the email, you’ve got a big problem.

-Epic Inbox Fails (and Why They Matter)
+Epic Inbox Fails to Avoid

 We’ve seen plenty of inbox “oops” moments during testing.
 They’re funny...until you realize they can tank your email engagement.